bonigarcia/webdrivermanager/README.md

 [INFO] ------------------------------------------------------------------------
 ```

 * Using WebDriverManager as a *fat-jar* (i.e. WebDriverManager with all its dependencies in a single executable JAR file).
-This JAR file can downloaded from [here](https://github.com/bonigarcia/webdrivermanager/releases/download/webdrivermanager-4.1.0/webdrivermanager-4.1.0-fat.jar) and also it can be created using the command ``mvn compile assembly:single`` from the source code.
-Once you get the *fat-jar*, you simply need to use the command ``java -jar webdrivermanager-4.1.0-fat.jar browserName``, for instance:
+This JAR file can downloaded from [here](https://github.com/bonigarcia/webdrivermanager/releases/download/webdrivermanager-4.2.0/webdrivermanager-4.2.0-fat.jar) and also it can be created using the command ``mvn compile assembly:single`` from the source code.
+Once you get the *fat-jar*, you simply need to use the command ``java -jar webdrivermanager-4.2.0-fat.jar browserName``, for instance:

 ```
-> java -jar webdrivermanager-4.1.0-fat.jar chrome
+> java -jar webdrivermanager-4.2.0-fat.jar chrome
 [INFO] Using WebDriverManager to resolve chrome [DEBUG] Running command on the shell: [google-chrome, --version] [DEBUG] Result: Google Chrome 81.0.4044.138
-[INFO] Using chromedriver 81.0.4044.138 (since Chrome 81 is installed in your machine) [INFO] Reading https://chromedriver.storage.googleapis.com/ to seek chromedriver [DEBUG] Driver to be downloaded chromedriver 81.0.4044.138 [INFO] Downloading https://chromedriver.storage.googleapis.com/81.0.4044.138/chromedriver_linux64.zip
+[INFO] Using chromedriver 81.0.4044.138 (resolved driver for Chrome 81) [INFO] Reading https://chromedriver.storage.googleapis.com/ to seek chromedriver [DEBUG] Driver to be downloaded chromedriver 81.0.4044.138 [INFO] Downloading https://chromedriver.storage.googleapis.com/81.0.4044.138/chromedriver_linux64.zip